Staff profile

 Dr Elizabeth O’Loughlin joined Durham Law School as an Assistant Professor in Public Law and Human Rights in 2019.
 She has previously worked at City University, the University of Sheffield, and the University of Leeds.
 She has held visiting positions at Melbourne Law School, where she was a Kathleen Fitzpatrick Visiting Fellow in Comparative Constitutional Law, and at the Kenya Section of the International Commission of Jurists in Nairobi.
 She holds a PhD from the University of Manchester, where she worked on a European Research Council-funded study entitled ‘A Sociology of the Transnational Constitution’.
 She also holds an LLM (by research) from the European University Institute and an LLB from the University of Leeds.
 During her time at Manchester, she was founding director of the Manchester International Law Centre’s Women in International Law Network.

 At Durham, Elizabeth teaches on public law and human rights modules across the undergraduate and postgraduate taught programmes.
 She served as co-director of the Human Rights Centre between 2019-2021 and was Director of Undergraduate Admissions in 2020-2021.
-She is co-convenor of the Public Law Section of the Society of Legal Scholars.
+She was co-convenor of the Public Law Section of the Society of Legal Scholars from 2021-2024.

 She welcomes approaches for supervision from prospective doctoral candidates in any of her research interests.